Informo/specs/content/information-distribution/source.md

 user valid.

-If such a condition couldn't be met, client implementations **must** wait until all of the TAs that were initially trusting the source's (or subsource's) previous user update their list of trusted sources with one including the source's (or subsource's) new user, before being able to take any automated action regarding the validity of the binding.
+If such a condition couldn't be met, client implementations **must** wait until all of the TAs that were initially trusting the source's previous user update their list of trusted sources with one including the source's new user, before being able to take any automated action regarding the validity of the binding.

 While waiting for such an update, client implementations **can** display an informative message to their user explaining the nature of the ongoing